 - Better Writers: Students are actually working with my feedback–trying to understand and apply it to their writing.
 I don’t begrudge my high school teachers for writing little of significance on my papers, because they knew I wasn’t going to read their comments anyway.
 I love it that my comments are read, even scrutinized, and then applied to significant effect.

 - Immediate feedback: Within 12 hours of turning in the paper students know what they can do to improve the next draft.
 By making improvements to a paper just written, student learning improves.
 This is so much more effective than having to remember the comments on a paper written a month before and apply them to the new one.

 There are a few things that students need to understand in order to get the most out of this approach, to take full advantage of the learning opportunities.

 - Use class time efficiently.
-Class discussions, group discussions, and assignments all help you with understanding the material that you will be writing your paper on.
+Class discussions, group discussions, and assignments all help with understanding the material on which the papers are written.
 Take careful notes on the discussions.
-All of the points you will make in your paper, are being discussed, explored and references at these times.
+All of the points you will make in your paper, are discussed, explored and referenced in class.
 This is especially important for busy people and those who struggle to understand more conceptual content.

 - Start work on your first draft early.
-A minimum of two weeks before the due date.
 Make the paper a priority.
 If you are having a hard time getting your head wrapped around the task talk to me.

 - If you have a lot of other things happening in the weeks before the due date, establish a work plan for completing the paper and keeping up with your other commitments.